Klopp hints at Carabao Cup quarter-final boycott as Liverpool fixtures begin to pile up | Goal.com

 "If they can't find the proper date for us and I don't mean Christmas Day 3am - then we can't play the game - our opponents will progress.," Klopp said following the Arsenal victory.

 "We will not be the victims of this problem.
-I think a lot of people from the PL were watching on TV hoping Arsenal do it...
+I think a lot of people from the Premier League were watching on TV hoping Arsenal do it...
 Sorry!"

+Liverpool currently have nine days free between their Premier League matches against Sheffield United (January 2) and Tottenham (January 11), but this period is set aside for the third round of the FA Cup.

+The Reds got through to the Carabao quarters after a stunning come-from-behind victory against the Gunners, after trailing 3-1 and 4-2 before equalising in the dying minutes and winning 5-4 on penalties.